High-precision measurement of the W boson mass with the CMS experiment: Event samples and selection criteria

 \section{Event samples and selection criteria}

-The measurements are made using a sample of $\Pp\Pp$ collisions at a center-of-mass energy of 13\TeV, collected in 2016 and corresponding to an integrated luminosity of \lpost ($\pm 1.2$\%)~\cite{CMS:2021xjt}.
-This dataset, roughly half of the full 2016 event sample, is selected to ensure an optimal performance of the CMS detector, especially for the reconstruction of charged particle tracks~\cite{CMSAlignment2022}.
-The data were processed with the most recent version of the reconstruction software, including improvements to particle identification and reconstruction developed for this analysis, and with the latest detector calibration and description of the operating conditions.
+The measurements are made using a sample of $\Pp\Pp$ collisions at $\sqrt{s}=13\TeV$ collected in 2016 and corresponding to an integrated luminosity of $\lpost \pm 1.2$\%\fbinv~\cite{CMS:2021xjt}.
 The events are preselected by an online trigger algorithm that requires the presence of at least one muon with $\ptmu > 24\GeV$, isolated from other energy deposits in the detector and satisfying quality criteria for tracks reconstructed in the silicon tracker and muon detectors~\cite{CMS:2008xjf,CMS:2020cmk,CMS:2016ngn}.
-This filter selects the events used in both the \mz and \mw analyses, to guarantee maximal consistency between them in terms of event selection and efficiency corrections.
-Selected \wmn events are required to have a muon in the $\aetamu < 2.4$ and $26 < \ptmu < 56$\GeV acceptance window.
-The selected muon must be compatible with the object that triggered the event, be isolated from other particles, and satisfy selection criteria meant to reduce backgrounds and ensure a high-quality reconstruction.
-The \ptmu thresholds restrict the selected events to the \ptmu range where the trigger and reconstruction efficiencies are measured most accurately.
-Machine-learning techniques are used to improve the resolution of the reconstructed \ptmiss~\cite{DeepMET}, which narrows \mtw distribution for true \wmn events and, hence, improves the separation between the signal and background events.
-We enhance the purity of the signal by requiring $\mtw > 40$\GeV and by rejecting events with electrons (or additional muons) with $\pt>$10\,(15)\GeV satisfying looser identification criteria~\cite{CMS:2018rym, CMS:2020uim}.
+Selected \wmn events have exactly one muon with $\aetamu < 2.4$ and $26 < \ptmu < 56$\GeV.
+The selected muon must be isolated from other particles and satisfy selection criteria meant to reduce backgrounds and ensure a high-quality reconstruction.
+To suppress backgrounds and enhance the purity of the W boson signal, we require $\mtw > 40\GeV$; no upper limit on \mtw is imposed.
+Machine-learning techniques are used to improve the resolution of the reconstructed \ptmiss~\cite{DeepMET}, enhancing the separation between signal and background events.
+The simulated \ptmiss distribution is corrected using measured \zmm events, as discussed in Section~\ref{sec:recoil}.
 A total of 117 million data events are selected by these criteria.
-The estimated selection efficiency for simulated \wmn events is 85\% and the estimated fraction of \wmn events in the selected data sample is 89\%.